AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/notes.md

 - Improve the GitHub Pages blog:
   - Add a navbar! [https://gist.github.com/pdarragh/c7ca120604c1a1d8b8de](https://gist.github.com/pdarragh/c7ca120604c1a1d8b8de)
   - Refactor member list to display links to the repositories of each contributor.

+- Cleanup of git repository is strictly advised!